Interview! This word creates a mixture of emotions - fear, stress, anxiety, confidence, and nervousness.

 Ultimately, avoid looking desperate.
 The key to a good interview is to remain calm and composed throughout the process.
 Coming up with unique answers makes you stand out from the rest.

-Be confident, prepare for the best and worst.
+Be confident, and prepare for the best and worst.
 Don’t be hard on yourself even if you lose track while answering.
 Try to maintain a calm posture, no matter what happens, and we are sure you will be able to sail through it easily.

 English For India aims to lend a hand and strives to bring the best out of entry-level professionals and fresh graduates to help them kick-start their careers.
 Interview Pro+ is a handy, all-inclusive, and comprehensive course designed by recruiting experts to teach the intricacies of landing a new (or first) job.